Desiree Perez: Philanthropy

 In 2018, Perez was one of a number of female music executives who wrote an open letter to the Recording Academy asking for increased diversity of women in the music industry.
 The letter was in response to a comment from former Recording Academy chairman, Neil Portnow, that asserted female music executives needed to step up in the industry.

 In early 2020, Perez led efforts to help over 150 inmates sue over inhumane conditions at Parchman Prison.
 She also executive produced the documentary Exposing Parchman on A&E in 2023, spotlighting prison reform.

 In November 2021, Perez helped organize the Madison Square Garden Job Fair, which drew over 6,000 attendees—including formerly incarcerated individuals—and provided resume support, legal aid for expungements, professional attire, and on-site interviews with major employers.

 As a longtime board member of Reform Alliance, Perez is involved in efforts to transform probation and parole systems.
 She also supports Meek Mill's legal team and broader criminal justice reform campaigns.

 Roc Nation

-Through her tenure with Roc Nation, Perez has led company-wide philanthropic initiatives, largely on women's diversity and equality, as well as criminal justice reform.
+Through her work with Roc Nation, Perez has led company-wide philanthropic initiatives, largely on women's diversity and equality, as well as criminal justice reform.

 In 2018, Roc Nation launched Team Roc, an initiative Perez oversees as chief executive officer.
 Through the Team Roc division, Perez has guided Roc Nation in its work to support educational efforts and families of victims of police brutality.

 Under Perez's leadership, Roc Nation signed a deal with the NFL regarding social justice initiatives and live entertainment.
 Following this partnership, Perez aimed to use the opportunity to shed light on social injustices.

 By 2021, Perez assisted in launching the Roc Nation School of Music, Sports, and Entertainment at Long Island University.